lliendo/Radar/docs/server-configuration.rst

 * Test a particular check or set of checks to verify if they're properly working.

 without stopping the Radar server.

-Currently the Radar server console doesn't filter the incoming clients.
-This translates to the fact that any client can potentially connect and execute any command.
-It is strongly recommended that you set up a firewall to only allow certain well known IP addresses be able to connect to the Radar console server.
-This security limitation is expected to be solved in the near future.

 Plugins configuration